Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-Integrating defects into nanofluidic channels now represents a unique opportunity to probe the effect of confinement on liquid structure and dynamics.
-We first confirm the observation of trajectories in 1.4 nm confinement in Fig. 5g, where a set of emitters is shown to explore the $\sim$ 150 nm-wide channel.
+Integrating emitters into nanofluidic structures allows probing the effect of confinement on liquid structure and dynamics.
+We first confirm the observation of trajectories in 1.4 nm confinement in Figure 5g, where a set of emitters is shown in the the 150 nm wide slit.
 We then focus on the spectral properties of confined emitters, which can be robustly extracted through sSMLM with relatively low numbers of localizations (<1000).
-We present sSMLM spectra obtained in the bare, masked and confined geometries for ethanol (Fig. 5g) and acetonitrile (Fig. 5h).
+We present sSMLM spectra obtained in the bare, masked, and confined geometries for ethanol (Fig. 5h) and acetonitrile (Fig. 5i).
 For both solvents, bringing the confinement size from 2.4 nm down to 1.4 nm leads to a clear blueshift pinpointed by the dashes indicating the ZPL position.
-For ethanol, the ZPL blueshifts from 638 nm to $\sim$ 624 nm, and for acetonitrile, transitions from 636 nm to $\sim$621 nm under 1.4 nm confinement, bringing the spectral signature of a strongly polar solvent close to that of nonpolar alkanes.
-This substantial confinement-induced blueshift suggests that emitters experience a reduced dielectric constant of $\epsilon_\text{conf}\sim$10 in ethanol and $\sim$7 in acetonitrile when considering Fig. 3c as a calibration curve.
+For ethanol, the ZPL blueshifts from 637 nm to 624$\pm$2 nm, and for acetonitrile, from 636 nm to 621$\pm$1 nm under 1.4 nm confinement, bringing the spectral signature of a strongly polar solvent close to that of nonpolar alkanes.
+This substantial confinement-induced blueshift suggests that emitters experience a reduced dielectric constant of $\epsilon_\text{conf}\approx$11 in ethanol and 7 in acetonitrile when considering Figure 3c as a calibration curve.